khaianwar/SEO-Analyser/README.md

 # Design flow
 Start -> User key-in Text or URL -> User submit form -> Web application get content from URL or the input text -> Remove stop-words from content if applicable -> Generate list of words from content if applicable -> Generate list of words from content meta tag if applicable -> Generate list of external links from content if applicable -> End

+# Continuous Deployment
+For ease of testing on actual environment, this web application has been integrated with the Azure Cloud Service to perform automated deployment.
+Feel free to browse through the public site at http://seoanalyser.azurewebsites.net/